bradyjoslin/workers-azuread-example/README.md

 ### allowed origin/callback urls

-note that auth0 has great security defaults, and any callback urls or origins that you attempt to login from need to be explicitly provided in the auth0 dashboard as part of your application config. using the above `workers.dev` example, you should ensure the following values are set in your application's settings, along with any additional urls used as part of testing (e.g. `localhost:8787` for [wrangler dev][wrangler dev] usage):
+note that Azure AD has great security defaults, and any callback urls or origins that you attempt to login from need to be explicitly provided in the Azure AD dashboard as part of your application config. using the above `workers.dev` example, you should ensure the following values are set in your application's settings, along with any additional urls used as part of testing (e.g. `localhost:8787` for [wrangler dev][wrangler dev] usage):

 | allowed origins                         | allowed callback urls                        |
 | --------------------------------------- | -------------------------------------------- |